“The pot of bak’d beans! With what pleasure I view it

 - Preheat oven to 350°F. Heat a large dutch oven over medium-low heat.
-Add chorizo; cook 6-8 minutes or until fat begins to render.
+Add the olive oil and heat until shimmering, then add the chorizo and cook 6-8 minutes or until fat begins to render.
 Add the onion and garlic and sauté 10 minutes or until onion is tender and translucent.
 Add the beans and stir to coat well with the rendered fat/onion/garlic mixture, cover and let cook for 10 minutes.

-- Finely chop the herbs and add them and the next 5 ingredients (through broth), bring to a boil.
+- Finely chop the herbs and add them and the next 5 ingredients (through broth) and 1 cup of water, bring to a boil.
 Cover, reduce heat and simmer 30 minutes or until beans are just tender.

-- Stir in the brown sugar, water, tomato paste and molasses into the bean mixture.
-Cover and bake at 350°F for 1 1/2 hours or until beans are very tender and sauce is thick.
+- Stir in the brown sugar, remaining 1 1/2 cups water, tomato paste and molasses into the bean mixture.
+Cover and bake at 350°F for 1 – 1 1/2 hours or until beans are very tender and sauce is thick.
 Remove from oven, discard bay leaves and serve or let cool and refrigerate.*

 *adapted from Cooking Light